1) How do I port-forward my camera?

 3) Can I connect to my DVR/NVR system?

-No. We connect directly to the camera over the internet and do not support connection to a local DVR or other network-attached storage.
-If you have an IP Camera System, then you can still record to the DVR/NVR and our service.
+No. We connect directly to the camera over the internet and do not support connection to a local DVR/NVR.
+You can however add a switch that connects the cameras to the router/modem and the NVR/DVR, allowing you to use it on our platform and the local system.

 4) Can I download recordings from my cloud account?

-Yes, all our paid plans include the abiliy to download individual recordings.
+Yes, all our paid plans include the ability to download individual recordings.

-5) Is there an easy way to delete older recordigs I don't want saved anymore?
+5) Is there an easy way to delete older recordings I don't want saved anymore?

 Yes, you can delete any individual media file.
 Note that we automatically delete any media older than your storage limit so we take care of this for you.